era180000/selinuxhelper/README.md

 ![SELinux Penguin](client/images/selinux-penguin.png)

-SElinuxhelper is a VS Code exentsion that allows code completion, intellisense of definitions, and syntax highlighting for various types of SELinux files.
+SElinuxhelper is a VS Code extension that allows code completion, intellisense of definitions, and syntax highlighting for various types of SELinux files.

 The following are the supported file types: **.te, .if, .fc, and .spt.**